thisisbud/bankly/tasks/05_fix-the-test.md

 # Fix the test

-Inside [the tractions set suite](/src/components/transactions/index.test.tsx) there's a skipped test because the author couldn't get to pass, can you fix it for them please?
+Inside [the tractions test suite](/src/components/transactions/index.test.tsx) there's a skipped test because the author couldn't get it to pass, can you fix it for them please?

 [React Testing Library documentation.](https://testing-library.com/docs/dom-testing-library/)